4prohit/game-of-rummy/README.md

 Each player will get a turn and option to use card from discarded pile or to draw new card from stock.

 Game will end when only one player is remaining.

-Note: For now, logic to verify melds is not completed.
-So user will have to check and announce the result.